 An alternative to ITIL, MOF was created as a management system for implementing and optimizing IT services that use Microsoft technologies and products.

 Discover how to make people more productive, processes more efficient, and IT systems more proactive.

-IBM Control Desk provides the IT service management (ITSM) needed to simplify support of users and infrastructures.
+IBM Maximo IT provides the IT service management (ITSM) and IT asset management (ITAM) needed to simplify support of users and infrastructures.

 Download the IBM Cloud infographic that shows the benefits of AI-powered automation for IT operations.

 Understand why an Information Technology Infrastructure Library (ITIL) is essential for your organization and how certification benefits you and your company.